PeterAnh/G-A-Graphics-Animation-Project/README.md

 of the light source's position

-* **Task D:**<br/>
+* [x] **Task D:**<br/>
-In the skeleton code, triangles are "clipped" (not displayed) if they are even slightly close to the camera.
-Fix the reshape callback function so that the camera can give more "close up" views of objects.
+<del>In the skeleton code, triangles are "clipped" (not displayed) if they are even slightly close to the camera.
+Fix the reshape callback function so that the camera can give more "close up" views of objects.</del> Done! :laughing:

-* **Task E:**<br/>
+* [x] **Task E:**<br/>
-Also modify the reshape function, so that it behaves differently when the width is less than the height: basically whatever is visible when the window is square should continue to be visible as the width is decreased, similar to what happens if the window height is decreased starting with a square.
+<del>Also modify the reshape function, so that it behaves differently when the width is less than the height: basically whatever is visible when the window is square should continue to be visible as the width is decreased, similar to what happens if the window height is decreased starting with a square. </del> Done! :laughing: